-Some sooting on the pebbles may be observed.
+Sooting on the fuel effect may be observed.
 This is perfectly normal.
-Periodically operating the Fire at various rates will burn this soot away.
-If excessive sooting is observed, this is an indication that the pebbles are laid incorrectly - please refer to instructions.
+Periodically operating the fire at various rates may burn this soot away.
+If excessive sooting is observed, this may be an indication that the fuel bed is laid incorrectly - please refer to instructions.